FabricMC/fabric-docs/develop/items/custom-tools.md

 @[code transcludeWith=:::8](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

 You will also have to add a texture, item translation and item model.
 However, for the item model, you'll want to use the `item/handheld` model as your parent.

-For example, I will be using the following model and texture for the "Guidite Sword" item:
+For this example, I will be using the following model and texture for the "Guidite Sword" item:

 @[code](@/reference/latest/src/main/resources/assets/fabric-docs-reference/models/item/guidite_sword.json)